-This elephant has influence of Thanjore style of painting from Tamil Nadu, India.
+This elephant has influence of Tanjore style of painting from Tamil Nadu, India.

 Some tourists found these elephants perfect for their social media profile pictures.

 On a personal note, such events are unnecessary to save elephants.
-Impression one gets is that this rally is about driving and experiencing a tuk-tuk in an “exotic” land.
-It is promoted as the adventure event, driven by a strong marketing as well as page 3 events!
+The impression one gets is that this rally is about driving and experiencing a tuk-tuk in an “exotic” land.
+It is promoted as the adventure event, driven by strong marketing as well as page 3 events!
 It’s not about saving elephants.
-Organization proudly proclaims that 20% of profit is contributed towards saving Asian elephants!
-What about 80% profits?
+The organization proudly proclaims that 20% of profit is contributed towards saving Asian elephants!
+What about 80% of profits?
 Why a minuscule percentage is donated when the organization took birth for saving elephants?
-Sounds like smart business acumen to make quick money.
+It sounds like smart business acumen to make quick money.
 Making money is easier when you attach a social cause!
 No one minds paying!
 I am doubtful if at all something conclusive is being done to save animals.

 Elephant Parade India showcased beautiful art on elephants created by popular & famous Indian artists and designers.
 Indian motifs and art styles transformed resin elephants into beautiful art pieces.
 What do you think?